VishalB210/Carisurg_MedTech_Pathways_Portfolio/Week_6_Final_Submission/docs/one_minute_clinical_explainer_script.md

 ## Spoken script

-Dr. Reyes, this model is intended to support the first triage decision by flagging patients who may need immediate attention.

-The number I care about most is how many genuinely Level 1 patients the system successfully catches.
-That matters more than the overall percentage correct because Level 1 cases are extremely rare, and a model can look good while still missing the sickest patients.

-In the test set, logistic regression correctly identified 4 of 16 Level 1 patients.
-That means it missed 12.
-For a patient, that could mean delayed resuscitation or treatment during a life-threatening emergency.

-The model performs better than random guessing overall, but it is not safe for deployment.
-My next step would be to address the class imbalance, study the missed critical cases, and validate any improved model locally before it is shown to triage staff.
+Hi, I’m Vishal Baboolal, and this project compares two baseline models for predicting Emergency Severity Index levels during triage.

+The logistic regression model performed better overall.
+However, the most important result is in the first row, which represents the most critically ill patients.

+Out of 16 true ESI Level 1 patients, the model correctly identified only 4.

+The other 12 critical patients were assigned to lower-priority categories, which could delay resuscitation or other life-saving treatment.

+The decision tree performed even worse, correctly identifying only 1 of the 16 critical cases.

+Therefore, although both models detected useful patterns, neither is safe for clinical use.
+The next step is to improve detection of rare critical cases and validate the model on local emergency department data.

 ## Recording checklist